MVS Board of Directors Election

 • An individual is prohibited from serving on more than one charter school board at the same time in either an elected or ex-officio capacity.
 Stat. § 124E.07, Subd.
 3(h).

 Please feel free to contact current Board members with any additional questions you may have.
-You will find their contact information on the Marine Village School website.
+You will find their contact information on the Marine Village School Board of Directors page.

 Scroll to Top